Model-Free Nonlinear Feedback Optimization: Numerical Evaluations

-We set the smoothing parameter $\delta$, the step size $\eta$ and the number of experiments as $0.001$, $10^{-5}$ and $20$, respectively.
+We set the smoothing parameter $\delta$, the step size $\eta$, and the number of experiments as $10^{-3}$, $10^{-5}$, and $20$, respectively.
 The initial points are chosen to be $(\bar{u}+\underline{u})/2$ in all the aforementioned implementations.
-Fig.~\ref{fig:constrained} illustrates the results of solution accuracy.
-We observe that the error corresponding to the model-free controller with Frank-Wolfe type updates is relatively large.
+Fig.~\ref{fig:constrained} illustrates the results of convergence.
+We observe that the error corresponding to the model-free controller with Frank-Wolfe-type updates is relatively large.
 The possible reason is that the performance of such a controller is more sensitive to the non-vanishing variance of the gradient estimate \eqref{eq:updateDTestimate}, and further investigations are needed to improve this practical performance.
-For the model-free controller based on projected descent \eqref{eq:updateDTproj}, the solution accuracy is better than that of the first-order feedback controllers with inexact sensitivity matrices.
+For the model-free controller based on projected descent \eqref{eq:updateDTproj}, the solution accuracy is better than that of the first-order feedback controller with sensitivity estimation.

+We now extend the main results a bit further by illustrating the tracking performance of different methods when the system \eqref{eq:sys_simulation} involves the time-varying disturbance $d_k$.
+We consider the following unconstrained convex problem